Shared Journals

 What are Shared Journals?

 Shared Journals are a new type of journal in Day One that allows you to invite others to view, comment, or add entries of their own to a Shared Journal.
-Day One Silver or Gold users can create unlimited Shared Journals, and anyone they invite can view, comment, or add entries to a Shared Journal for free.
+All Day One users can create unlimited Shared Journals, and anyone they invite can view, comment, or add entries to a Shared Journal.

 Why would I want to share my journal?
 It’s private!